-

 Summary

-A cooking class using amazake and sake lees (by-products of sake) that is rare to find elsewhere.
-Through fermented foods, you can learn about Japanese history, traditions, and health secrets in this value-packed class focused on beauty!
+This cooking class using amazake and sake lees (byproducts of sake) is quite rare.
+Through fermented foods, you can learn about Japanese history, tradition, and health secrets in a beauty-focused, valuable class!

 Details